BitcoinDesign/Guide/guide/how-it-works/ecash/introduction.md

    retina = "/assets/images/guide/how-it-works/ecash/ecash@2x.jpg"
    mobile = "/assets/images/guide/how-it-works/ecash/ecash-mobile.jpg"
    mobileRetina = "/assets/images/guide/how-it-works/ecash/ecash-mobile@2x.jpg"
-   alt-text = "A cyborg staring a computer screen displaying a 100 dollar bill." width = 1600 height = 600
-   layout = "full-width"
+   alt-text = "Futuristic scene featuring a person dressed in a glossy pink suit with a headset and visor, sitting at a desk.
+The person is working on a retro-styled computer with a monitor displaying dollar bills.
+A potted plant sits on the desk, contrasting with the vibrant, pastel-colored background." width = 1600 height = 600 layout = "full-width"